 It’s always easier (and cheaper) to keep existing clients than to attract new ones.

-So whatever your strategy is to build your clientele, don’t just focus on getting new clients but remember to nurture the ones you have.
+So, whatever your strategy for building your clientele, don’t just focus on getting new clients; remember to nurture the ones you have.

 To help you define the exact activities you should focus on, review my list of salon marketing ideas here.